dasaptaerwin/Membuat-riset-anda-lebih-terbuka-dan-mudah-diakses/Abstrak.md

 recordings and images.
 The focus is on research data that is available in digital form.
 Users can normally access, mine, exploit, reproduce and disseminate openly accessible research data free of charge.

-Why have open access to publications and data in Horizon 2020?

-Modern research builds on extensive scientific dialogue and advances by improving earlier work.
-The Europe 2020 strategy for a smart, sustainable and inclusive economy underlines the central role of knowledge and innovation in generating growth.
-Broader access to scientific publications and data therefore helps to:

-* build on previous research results (improved quality of results)
-* encourage collaboration and avoid duplication of effort (greater efficiency)
-* speed up innovation (faster progress to market means faster growth)
-* involve citizens and society (improved transparency of the scientific process).

-This is why the EU wants to improve access to scientific information and to boost the benefits of public investment in research funded under Horizon 2020.

-The Commission considers that there should be no need to pay for information funded from the public purse each time it is accessed or used.
-Moreover, it should benefit European businesses and the public to the full.

-This means making publicly-funded scientific information available online, at no extra cost, to European researchers, innovative industries and the public, while ensuring that it is preserved in the long term.

-Under Horizon 2020, the legal basis for open access is laid down in the Framework Programme and its Rules for Participation.
-These principles are translated into specific requirements in the Model Grant Agreement and in the Horizon 2020 work programmes.

-The Annotated Model Grant Agreement provides specific explanations of the Model Grant Agreement.
-These guidelines build on these documents.